Kong/workspace-config-apply-nodejs/README.md

 SSL_VERIFY ( default true)
 LOG_LIB= node-color-log (logging lib)
 FEATURE_DELETE_EXISTING_USERS=false (if true, will remove admin users from workspace that are not present in users.yaml)
+PROXY=Any forwward proxy to set for the tool to access the Admin API.
+Example: http://proxyhost:port.
+Default NOT SET.

 In ./config folder, you will need to have a folder that corresponds to a new or existing workspace you would like to configure.
 Each workspace folder structure will be like this below.